lthms/soap.coffee-lthms/site/posts/StackedGit.md

 writing the very first line of code/.
 Using `stack new`, I create my patches, and take the time to write their description.
-It helps me visualizing where I want to go.
+It helps me visualize where I want to go.
 Then, I use `stack goto` to go back to the beginning of my stack, and start working.